2011 Korea Open

 The 2011 Korea Open was a women's tennis tournament played on outdoor hard courts.
 It was the 8th edition of the Korea Open, and was part of the WTA International tournaments of the 2011 WTA Tour.
-It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea, from September 19 through September 25, 2010.
+It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea, from 19 September 25 September 2011.
+Sixth-seeded María José Martínez Sánchez won the singles title.